acumos/model-deployments-deployment-client/docs/deployment-client-user-guide.rst

 The "deploy to k8s" feature supports provisioning of a set of k8s clusters to be offered to users as deployment target environments.

-NOTE: as of the Clio release, automatic configuration of the Acumos site configuration is not yet supported, but is planned for the maintenance release of Clio.

 Admins will have two methods to configure the k8s clusters to be offered to users for solution deployment.
 In the examples below, the "name" values should